Argentina Travel Advice

 Threat level: Low

-Visitors of Argentina are advised to remain cautious throughout their visit, particularly in popular tourist spots and busy cities such as Buenos Aires, Rosario and Mendoza.
-These areas are key destinations for thieves looking to target affluent tourists so you should ensure your personal belongings are safe at all times.
+The overall threat for Argentina is low, however the best travel advice for Argentina is to remain cautious throughout your visit, particularly in popular tourist spots and busy cities such as Buenos Aires, Rosario and Mendoza.
+These areas are key destinations for thieves looking to target affluent tourists, so you should ensure your personal belongings are safe at all times.

 - The Plaza de Mayo, Buenos Aires